wp-plugins/yabp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.7 =
+Fixed the display of long titles and subtitles, and applied several code improvements.

 = 1.0.6 =
 Improved responsive design and display of unavailable items.
 Added option to replace items and to put product thumbnails above the content.